buzzm/WebF3/README.md

 The WebF framework has these design goals:

 1. Lightweight.
-WebF relies only on internal python libs and one other lib (included)
+WebF relies only on internal python libs and one other lib (included) plus the `ratelimit` module if rate limiting is activated.
 2. Standardized handling of web service args.
 All functions in WebF take a single arg called "args" which is a JSON string.
 This permits standardization of representing extended types like Decimal and Dates and facilitates array and